 Chesapeake Center Director, Kathleen Nadeau, PhD, has been internationally recognized for her pioneering work on girls with ADHD.
-The first book on girls with ADHD was published in 1999, Understanding Girls with ADHD, co-authored Nadeau.
+The first book on girls with ADHD, Understanding Girls with ADHD co-authored by Dr. Nadeau, was published in 1999.
 This landmark book helped to trigger an explosion of awareness of girls with ADHD (ADD) who had been overlooked or misunderstood.
 Copies of this book may be purchased at our center or on amazon.com.

 Diagnostic Services for Girls